alphagov/govuk-design-system/src/components/panel/index.md

 ## Interruption panel

-The interruption panel is part of a [interruption page]()/patterns/interruption-pages/) and shows the user important information that they’d miss if shown any other way.
+The interruption panel is part of an [Interruption page](/patterns/interruption-pages/) and shows the user important information that they’d miss if shown any other way.

 Within the panel is a ‘continue’ button that the user must interact with to resume their journey.